-More than 200 genes identified for Crohn's DiseaseDecember 13th, 2012 in Genetics /
+More than 200 genes identified for Crohn's DiseaseDecember 13, 2012 in Medicine & Health / Genetics

 More than two hundred gene locations have now been identified for the chronic bowel condition Crohn's Disease, in a study that analysed the entire human genome.